mjenior/promptpal/README.md

 python setup.py
 ```

-[setup.py] also adds a bash alias to you profile to access the assistant with the command [gpt], this command can be run from any relative path.
+[setup.py] also adds a bash alias <assistant.py --prompt> to you profile to access the assistant with the command <gpt>, this command can be run from any relative path.

-Before using the tool, a helpful step is to also set up your OpenAI API key.
+Before using the tool, a final helpful step is to also set up your OpenAI API key.
 Otherwise you'll need to provide to the app directly (described below).

 Set the OPENAI_API_KEY as an environment variable:
 ```bash
 export OPENAI_API_KEY="your_openai_api_key"
 ```

 That's it!
-The installation creates the "assistant" shortcut alias which will directly call the app in terminal.
+The assistant API is ready to use in the termal, below are some example uses and additional arguments that further tailor responses.

 ## Usage